alyssadata/origin_recognition/02_recognition_engineering.md

 What terms and markers identify the line?

+Does citation grant permission?

+Is derivative use authorized by default?

+What happens if unauthorized derivative use appears anyway?

 If those answers are not easy to find, recognition has not been engineered enough.

 ## Failure Modes